AngelynDisguise/Gentopia-Mason/README.md

 Now you are all set!
 Let's create your first Gentopia Agent.

-## Quickstart: Clone a Anthropic Claude Agent
+## Quickstart 🚀: Clone a Anthropic Claude Agent
 GentPool has provided multiple template LLM agents.
 To get started, we will clone the "anthropic claude agent" from `GentPool/gentpool/pool/anthropic_template` with the following command:

 **For Linux/Mac**